simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

 - S3 Standard: SLA 99.9 available, 99.999999999 durable
 - S3 Infrequently Accessed: slightly less cost
 - S3 One zone IA - lower cost, not replicated across AZs
+- Glacier
-- Glacier - Expidited, Standard, Bulk.
+    - Expidited (1-10 min, etc.), Standard, Bulk.
 Standard tier takes about 3-5 hours
+    - Encrypted at Rest by default
 - versioning
     - pay for each version
     - each new version needs to be made public individually